zabbix/zabbix/templates/db/mongodb/mongodb_cluster/README.md

 The template to monitor MongoDB sharded cluster by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-`Template DB MongoDB cluster` — collects metrics by polling zabbix-agent2.
+`Template DB MongoDB cluster by Zabbix Agent 2` — collects metrics by polling zabbix-agent2.

 This template was tested on: